vnnm404/exoplanets-visualized/README.md

 # Exoplanets Visualized

-The code for the site [Exoplanets Visualized](https://h-exoplanets.netlify.app/)
+The code for the blog [Exoplanets Visualized](https://h-exoplanets.netlify.app/)